Roger Yuan: Early life

 Yuan was born in Carbondale, Illinois, to Taiwanese parents Theresa and Joseph Yuan, who were in the United States to study at the Southern Illinois University Carbondale.
 Yuan was sent back to Taiwan as an infant to live with his grandparents, before moving back to America at the age of 5, living with his parents in New York City.
 He was inspired to pursue martial arts after seeing Bruce Lee on The Green Hornet.

 Though he taught himself karate and judo from manuals, he did not begin a formal martial arts education until the age of 17, when he enrolled in a Kyokushin Karate class.
 After moving to Los Angeles for college, he enrolled in a Chun Kuk Do dojo under the direction of Chuck Norris' United Fighting Arts Federation (UFAF), eventually attaining a fourth dan black belt.
 He subsequently studied American kickboxing under Benny Urquidez, where he was a sparring partner for Pete "Sugarfoot" Cunningham, and also trained with Bill Wallace and Don "The Dragon" Wilson.

 Yuan has also trained in Wing Chun, Muay Thai, taekwondo, and qigong, as well as gymnastics and yoga.
-He has as blue belt in Brazilian Jiu-Jitsu.
+He has a blue belt in Brazilian Jiu-Jitsu.

 Career

 As of 2024, Yuan has performed stunts in over 40 films, including: Rapid Fire, Escape from L.A., Spawn, Blade, Warcraft, Jason Bourne, John Wick: Chapter 3 – Parabellum, Dune, and Dune: Part Two.

 In 2011, he trained Jennifer Lawrence and Jason Flemyng in X-Men: First Class as well as Henry Cavill in Immortals.
 He also trained Keanu Reeves in 47 Ronin.

 Yuan's first stunt double stint came in the 1986 film House.
 His first role as a professional actor is in The Perfect Weapon (1991), Yuan's first credited acting debut is in Red Corner (1997), alongside Richard Gere.
 He also appeared in Lethal Weapon 4, which is Jet Li's American film debut, as the role of Chu, a Chinese Triad gangster.
-In 2000, he played the main antagonist in the action-comedy Shanghai Noon alongside Jackie Chan, as the corrupt Imperial Guard Lo Fong, the role helped him become popular with audiences.
+In 2000, he played the main antagonist in the Western action-comedy Shanghai Noon alongside Jackie Chan, as the corrupt Imperial Guard Lo Fong; this role helped him become popular with audiences.
 In 2003, he appeared in the beginning of Bulletproof Monk, playing Chow Yun-fat's master.
 In Batman Begins, he appeared as the Hazmat Technician alongside Gary Oldman and as the Chinese Engineer in Syriana.
-In Skyfall, he also trained Daniel Craig and had a role as the Severine's bodyguard.
+In Skyfall, he also trained Daniel Craig and had a role as Sévérine's bodyguard.
 Yuan also appeared in many TV series, including Walker Texas Ranger, where he played multiple characters, with his most famous role being Lazarus in the episodes 'The Winds of Change' and 'Lazarus'.

-For fifteen years Yuan was based in Ireland.
+Yuan was based in Ireland for 15 years.

 In 2016, he starred in Crouching Tiger, Hidden Dragon: Sword of Destiny, the sequel of the successful 2000 film Crouching Tiger, Hidden Dragon.
 Besides working in the film industry, he also was invited by Country singer Tim McGraw to get him in shape for his 2012 Brothers of the Sun Tour.